finbourne/lusid-sdk-java/sdk/docs/AborApi.md

         AborApi apiInstance = ApiFactoryBuilder.build(fileName).build(AborApi.class);
         String scope = "scope_example"; // String | The scope of the Abor.
         String code = "code_example"; // String | The code of the Abor.
-Together with the scope is the unique identifier for the given Abor.
+Together with the scope this uniquely identifies the Abor.
         TrialBalanceQueryParameters trialBalanceQueryParameters = new TrialBalanceQueryParameters(); // TrialBalanceQueryParameters | The query parameters used in running the generation of the Trial Balance.
-        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve trial balance.
-Defaults to returning the latest version   of each transaction if not specified.
+        OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Trial Balance.
+Defaults to returning the latest version if not specified.
-        String filter = "filter_example"; // String | \"Expression to filter the result set.\"
+        String filter = "filter_example"; // String | Expression to filter the results by.
+For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914.
         Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
-        String page = "page_example"; // String | The pagination token to use to continue listing Trial balance from a previous call to Trial balance. try {
+        String page = "page_example"; // String | The pagination token to use to continue listing Trial Balances.
+This token is returned from the previous call.
+If a pagination token is provided, the filter, effectiveAt and asAt fields   must not have changed since the original request. try {
             // uncomment the below to set overrides at the request level
             // VersionedResourceListOfTrialBalance result = apiInstance.getTrialBalance(scope, code, trialBalanceQueryParameters, asAt, filter, limit, page).execute(opts);